Fine Tuning Your Skills

 The Clean Facilitator Programme

 To become a Certified Clean Facilitator you need to demonstrate your skills in Clean Language, Symbolic Modelling and Clean Space.
 (The assessment criteria are here) Our existing Core Skills and Clean Space trainings will take you a long way towards the required standard.
-To understand and be able to demonstrate some of the nuances involved more iterations are generally needed.
+And to understand and be able to demonstrate some of the nuances involved more iterations are generally needed.
 Until now, people have been repeating Core Skills (which is still an option and one that we encourage), but we have had many requests for more advanced level skills.
 So we have created a rolling programme for this too, that we are calling: Clean Language and Symbolic Modelling: Fine Tuning Your Skills.

 This will also consist of a number of 3-day modules throughout the year and will also include assessment for those who want it.
 The focus will be on your learning needs and making sure you get the opportunities to practice and receive feedback from your peers and the trainer.
 The group size will be kept small (no more than 6 participants per trainer) and everyone will take a turn to facilitate in front of the group and to get feedback from everyone.
 When we have trialled this method of teaching we have found that everyone learns at an exponential rate.
 The needs of individuals become clear and these can either be addressed in the feedback sessions or if it becomes clear that a group need has emerged, the trainer can run a session that is specifically designed to meet that need.
 This will indeed be deep learning and as such, we are hoping that some experienced and already qualified people will join us as well – we can all learn from examining the nuances that come up in different sessions.
 If you wish, you can also bring along a client who has no experience of Clean Language.